AIS-Bonn/lidar_mars_registration/README.md

 $ rosrun lidar_mars_registration lidar_mars_registration_node
 ```
 ### Build with EasyPBR:
-To build the example, you must have first installed EasyPBR.
+To build with better visualization, you must have first installed EasyPBR ( forked: https://github.com/JanQuenzel/easy_pbr ).
 Afterwards this example can be build with
 ```sh
 $ make
 ```